 Sharon explained the various eligibility rules, one in particular that Centrelink assesses superannuation from age 67 regardless of whether the money stays in accumulation or is used to create an income stream.
 But it is important to understand that if you are under age 67 and have superannuation in accumulation, it is not counted under Centrelink’s eligibility rules until it is used to commence an income stream.
 At that point, the balance of the income stream is both counted under the assets test and deemed for the income test.

-Sharon discussed Janice and Simon’s retirement income goals.
+Sharon asked Janice and Simon about their retirement income goals.
 She next used the Retirement Essentials Safe Spending Simulator to compare two different strategies:

-- two income stream products and the amount of Age Pension (for Janice)
+- two income stream products plus the amount of Age Pension (for Janice)

 versus